HE Course Funding

 DSAs are available to students who have extra costs because of a disability, long-term health condition, mental health condition or specific learning difficulty.
 DSAs don’t depend on household income.
 How much you get depends entirely on your circumstances.
 DSAs don’t have to be paid back.

-The Childcare Grant helps with childcare costs if you have dependent children under 15 (under 17 if the child has special educational needs) in registered or approved childcare.
-You can get up to £155.24 a week for one child or up to £266.15 a week for more than one child, depending on your household income.
+The Childcare Grant helps with up to 85% of your childcare costs if you have dependent children under 15 (under 17 if the child has special educational needs) in registered or approved childcare.
+You can get up to £164.70 a week for one child or up to £282.36 a week for 2 or more children, depending on your household income.
 This doesn’t have to be paid back.

 Parents’ Learning Allowance

 Parents’ Learning Allowance is to help with course-related costs if you have dependent children.
-You can get up to £1,573 a year depending on your income and the income of your dependants.
+You can get between £50 and up to £1,669 a year depending on your income and the income of your dependents.
 This doesn’t normally have to be paid back.

-Adult Dependants’ Grant can help you if you have an adult who depends on you financially.
-You can get up to £2,757 a year depending on your income and the income of your dependants.
+Adult Dependents’ Grant can help you if you have an adult who depends on you financially.
+You can get up to £2,925 a year depending on your income and the income of your dependents.
 This doesn’t have to be paid back.